Freely-Given-org/ESFM/Rationale.md

-The bigger problem is that the USFM is now very bulky and takes too much time to transport across the internet, and worse still, too much computer power to parse that file ready to display it to the user.
+The bigger problem is that the USFM is now very bulky and takes too much time to transport across the internet, and worse still, too much computer power (whether in the server or in the client) to parse that file ready to display it to the user.
 Those alignment fields (zaln) are quite complex, because sometimes one Greek word translates to multiple English words (which might not be contiguous in the fluent English text), and sometimes one English word comes from multiple Greek words (and it's not uncommon for those Greek words to also be non-contiguous).

-Note also that this aligned/tagged USFM required user-extensions to the [USFM spec](https://ubsicap.github.io/usfm/) with custom z markers and custom x- atttributes.
+Note also that this aligned/tagged USFM required the use of user-extensions to the [USFM spec](https://ubsicap.github.io/usfm/) with custom z markers (\zaln milestones) and several custom x- atttributes.
+Note also that the original text files (Greek above) uses the _strong_ attribute but the field is not a standard Strongs number (it has an additional digit appended at the end).

+Even though it's loadable in traditional Bible editors, the use of custom USFM extensions also makes _editing_ of these aligned/tagged texts VERY complex.

 ## Summary and Conclusion

-Even though it's loadable in traditional Bible editors, the use of custom USFM extensions also makes _editing_ of these aligned/tagged texts VERY complex.

 So in summary, aligned/tagged USFM is currently too complex to be human-readable (so we might as well forget trying?), and too long and complex to be performant